edgelesssys/constellation/dev-docs/conventions.md

 * Do not log potentially sensitive information, e.g. variables that contain keys, secrets or otherwise protected information.

-* Start log messages with in uppercase and end without a punctuation mark.
+* Start log messages in uppercase and end without a punctuation mark.
 Exclamation, question marks, or ellipsis may be used where appropriate.

   Example: